aaronlippold/astrofy/.netlify/v1/functions/ssr/src/content/blog/post1.md

    The Employee will provide childcare from Monday to Friday during the hours of `work hours`.

-   The Employee agrees to work a standard time frame of 35-40 hours per week, referred to hereafter as a `standard work week`, or as agreed to by both parties.
+   The Employee agrees to work a standard time frame of 35-40 hours per week, referred to hereafter as a `standard work week`.

 4. **JOB RESPONSIBILITIES**